$\mathcal{N}=1$ Super Topological Recursion: Proofs

 At the same time, \eqref{NSBB1} and \eqref{NSFB1} imply that

 and

 In the computations, we used

 We note that these super loop equations are derived without referring to the reduction \cite{Beckers,McArthur}.
-Also, \eqref{NSBB} and \eqref{NSFB} are called the super loop equations of supereigenvalue models in the Neveu-Schwarz sector, but we still have to show that they are examples of the abstract super loop equations, when evaluated on an appropriate local super spectral curve.
+Although \eqref{NSBB} and \eqref{NSFB} are called the super loop equations of supereigenvalue models in the Neveu-Schwarz sector, we still have to show that they are examples of \emph{abstract} super loop equations, when evaluated on an appropriate local super spectral curve.